 7. What Should I Get My Partner For Our Six-Month Anniversary?

-Now that you’ve finished six months in the relationship, what does it say about the future?
+Now that you’ve finished the six-month milestone in the relationship, what does it say about the future?
 Find out in the next section!

 Can The State Of The Relationship After Six Months Be A Sign Of Things To Come?

 While six months is a good milestone to celebrate in a relationship, it does not determine how the relationship grows.
 During the first six months, both partners are just learning things about each other.
 In a year’s time, that relationship may change altogether.
 But, the state of the relationship after the first six months is important to consider.

 Both partners in the relationship should take that time to figure out whether they are compatible and whether they fit into each other’s future.
 If the relationship has fizzled out by the sixth month, then the couple needs to decide whether to move forward or go their own separate ways.